 Charles Young Buffalo Soldiers National Monument

 When he died in 1922, his home was honored as a national monument.
-The house was designated as a national monument and one of the national park service sites in Ohio under President Barack Obama’s regime.
+The house was designated as a national monument and one of the national park service sites in Ohio under President Barack Obama.

 This national park is located northeast of Ohio, right between Akron and Cleveland.
 The naming of this national park was aimed at preserving the natural landscape surrounding the Cuyahoga River.
 As one of the national park service sites in Ohio, it is currently managed by the US NPS – all 32,950 acres of land area that the park covers!

-There are also several wildlife that inhabit the landscape within the national park.
+There are also several species that inhabit the landscape within the national park.
 These animal and wildlife species include coyotes, red foxes, raccoons, beavers, falcons, bald eagles, minks, herons, and more.

 Dayton Aviation Heritage National Historical Park